How to use 9-1-1

 If you’re not free to speak when you call, leave the line open.
 If we’re not sure you’re OK, we’ll send help.

-We’re not able to take text messages at 911 yet, but we’re working on it.
+We can take a text message if you can't speak over the phone.
 Since seconds can make a difference in an emergency, and texting takes longer than speaking, we will always prefer that you speak if you can.
+You can find some other tips for texting 9-1-1 here.

 What if I don’t actually have an emergency?